liferay/liferay-docs/develop/tutorials/articles/100-tooling/00-intro.markdown

 # Tooling [](id=tooling)

-Liferay is very flexible when it comes to supporting different development tooling.
-Instead of being pigeonholed into using a specific tool, Liferay works with whatever tools you like to use.
-Being tool-agnostic gives you the freedom to work with what you're most productive with.
+You can write code for Liferay using any any standard toolset.
+Liferay is tool-agnostic, rather than pigeonholing you into something specific.
+This frees you to work with whatever you're already productive using.

-Although you're free to use any tool you want, Liferay provides some recommended tools that streamlines @product@ development.
+Liferay has also created its own tools that streamline @product@ development.
 These tools integrate with popular build environments (e.g., Gradle and Maven).
-These tools include
+They include

 - [Liferay @ide@](/develop/tutorials/-/knowledge_base/7-0/liferay-ide): an
   Eclipse-based IDE supporting development for @product@.